 - Idea: look at the next symbol after the handle before deciding whether to reduce - Easiest: SLR Simple LR.
-Reduce only if next input terminal symbol could follow the nonterminal on the left of the production in some possible derivation(s) - More complex: LR and LALR.
-Store lookahead symbols in items to keep track of what can follow a particular instance of a reduction - LALR used by YACC/Bison/CUP; we won't examine in detail see your favorite compiler book for explanations
+Reduce only if next input terminal symbol could follow resulting nonterminal - More complex: LR and LALR.
+Store lookahead symbols in items to keep track of what can follow a particular instance of a reduction - LALR used by YACC/Bison/CUP; we won't examine in detail